KevinMarquette/kevinmarquette.github.io/_draft/idea Gherkin part2.md

 # Tags

-Ghrekin has tag support at the feature and scenario level.
+Gherkin has tag support at the feature and scenario level.
 You place them at the line above the scenario or feature on one line and prefix them with the `@` sign.

     @Functions @Milestone
     Scenario: basic feature support